LBCrion/sfwbar/doc/sfwbar.rst

   an indicator whether to display application icons within the taskbar

 filter_output [true|false]
-  specifies whether taskbar should only list windows present on the same output as the taskbar
+  This property is deprecated, please use ``filter`` instead. specifies whether taskbar should only list windows present on the same output as the taskbar

+filter [output|workspace]
+  Specifies whether taskbar should only list windows present on the same output or workspace as the taskbar itself.

 title_width
   set maximum width of an application title in characters